 Term Life Insurance

-Term life insurance is a type of life insurance policy that is designed to cover a predetermined period of time.
+Term life insurance is a type of life insurance policy that is designed to cover a predetermined period.
 In this way, it differs from permanent life insurance policies, such as whole life insurance and universal life insurance, which do not have an end date and can be maintained until the insured’s death.
-Term life insurance policies tend to be more affordable than permanent life insurance policies.
+Term life insurance policies may be more affordable than permanent life insurance policies.

 The main feature of term life insurance is the death benefit, which is paid to the beneficiary if the policyholder dies during the period of coverage, subject to the terms of the policy.
 The amount of the benefit can range significantly, from as low as $10,000 to as high as $500,000 or more.
 Some policyholders purchase a small death benefit to provide for final expenses only, while other policyholders purchase a large death benefit to provide loved ones with enough money to cover several years of lost income.

-When calculating how much life insurance you need, you should consider your reason for purchasing coverage.
+In order to calculate how much life insurance you need, you should consider your reason for purchasing coverage.
 For example, if you want to replace lost income, you can multiply your annual salary by the number of years you want to replace.
-Alternatively, you can add up the costs you will need to cover, including the mortgage, other bills, debt, and future childcare or education costs, and subtract any other resources that will be available.
+Alternatively, you can add up the costs you will need to cover, including the mortgage, other bills, debt and future childcare or education costs and subtract any other resources that will be available.

 Mortgage Protection Insurance